warrick-loyaltycorp/slate/source/index.md

 # Introduction

-The EoneoPay API is organized around REST.
-Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
-We use built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
-We support cross-origin resource sharing, allowing you to interact securely with our API from a client-side web application (though you should never expose your secret API key in any public website's client-side code).
-JSON is returned by all API responses, including errors, although our API libraries convert responses to appropriate language-specific objects.
+The Eoneo Pay API is RESTful.
+API URL's intuitively reflect resource names and HTTP response codes indicate API errors.
+Standard HTTP verbs are used to add (POST), retrieve (GET), update (PUT) and delete (DELETE) resources.

-To make the API as explorable as possible, accounts have test mode and live mode API keys.
-There is no "switch" for changing between modes, just use the appropriate key to perform a live or test transaction.
-Requests made with test mode credentials never hit the banking networks and incur no cost.
+All API accounts have two sets of keys - one set for test mode and one for live mode.
+Use the test mode keys to make API requests without executing live banking transactions.
+Use public keys in client side web applications to request credit card and bank account tokens.
+Use secret keys for all other API requests.
+Secret keys should never be published in client side code.

 # Authentication